davidpagnon/Maya-Mocap/README.md

 ### FBX import
 Instructions for importing FBX files can be found [at this address](https://www.instructables.com/How-To-Use-Mocap-Files-In-Maya-BVH-or-FBX/).

-### OBJ sequence import
-...Coming soon...
-* Lets you import a sequence of textered obj files.
-* Also works if they have a different number of vertices and faces.

 ## Others
 ### C3D to TRC